 Marisa Lago earned a J.D. cum laude in 1982 from Harvard Law School, and a B.S. in physics from Cooper Union in 1977.

 Mrisa Lago was awarded a CU Presidential Citation in 1996 and inducted into The Cooper Union Hall of Fame.
-She will receive the CUAA Gano Dunn Award in May.
+She received another CU Presidential Citation in 2018.
+She will receive the CUAA Gano Dunn Award in May 2019.

 One Last Big Project Begun, New York City’s Planning Chief to Step Down, The New York Times.
 January 4, 2017.